efipso/melcloud/info.md

 It's done basically for my own use.

-## Custom component additional features
-The base code is native Home Assistant [MELCloud component](https://github.com/home-assistant/core/tree/dev/homeassistant/components/melcloud), with the following modifications:

-1. [PyMelCloud library](https://github.com/vilppuvuorinen/pymelcloud) are incorporated to this integration, as repository has been archieved and I want to add some modifications to it.
+## Changelog

+v1.3
+- Added Error State sensor

+v1.2.1
+- Minor fixes

+v1.2
+- Added WIFI Signal Strength sensor

+v1.1
-1. Added Outside temperature sensor for ATA Devices (only work when Outside Unit is working)
+- Added Outside temperature sensor for ATA Devices (only work when Outside Unit is working)

-1. Added WIFI Signal Strength sensor
-1. Added Error State sensor
+v1.0
+- [PyMelCloud library](https://github.com/vilppuvuorinen/pymelcloud) are incorporated to this integration, as repository has been archieved.